 Household composition changes after the first six months of occupancy at a 100% HTC development causes no apparent impact on the compliance status of the unit provided at least one member of the ORIGINAL household composition continues to reside in the unit.48 However, the new member must undergo an income eligibility and student status assessment to determine future compliance of the household in the event all original occupants vacate the unit.
 NOTE: If the assessment shows the new member(s) would independently income-qualify, the household will remain compliant should all original members vacate the unit; no future assessment is needed.
-If the assessment shows the new member(s) would not independently income-qualify, the future eligibility status of the unit is in jeopardy in the event all original household members vacate; future assessment would be required to determine compliance.
+If the assessment shows the new member(s) would not independently income-qualify, the event all original household members vacate; future assessment would be required to determine compliance.